omeka-s-modules/ExtractMetadata/README.md

 - When configuring the module, the user can:
     - View and enable/diable extractors;
     - View and enable/diable mappers;
-    - View the metadata crosswalk for the JSON Pointer mapper (if defined).
+    - Configure the metadata crosswalk for the JSON Pointer mapper (if enabled).
 - When adding a media, the module will automatically:
-    - Extract metadata from the file;
+    - Extract metadata from the file using enabled;
     - Save the metadata alongside the media;
     - Map metadata to resource values.
 - When editing a media/item or batch editing media/item, the user can choose to perform a number of actions:
     - Refresh metadata: (re)extract metadata from files;
     - Refresh and map metadata: (re)extract metadata from files and map metadata to resource values;
     - Map metadata: Map extracted metadata to resource values;
     - Delete metadata: Delete extracted metadata.
+- When viewing and editing a media, the user can see the extracted metadata in the "Extract metadata" section.

 ## Extractors: